sudhanshutiwari264/urlshort.io/README.md

 1. After deploying to GitHub Pages, go to the repository settings
 2. In the "Pages" section, enter your custom domain
 3. Update your domain's DNS settings:
-   - Add an A record pointing to GitHub Pages IP addresses
+   - Add an A record pointing to GitHub Pages IP addresses:
+     ```
+     185.199.108.153
+     185.199.109.153
+     185.199.110.153
+     185.199.111.153
+     ```
-   - Or add a CNAME record pointing to `yourusername.github.io`
+   - Or add a CNAME record pointing to `sudhanshutiwari264.github.io`
+4. Edit the CNAME file in the repository to include your custom domain
-4. Wait for DNS propagation (may take up to 48 hours)
+5. Wait for DNS propagation (may take up to 48 hours)

+The URL shortener will automatically detect if it's running on a custom domain and adjust the URLs accordingly.

 ## Usage